jmd-dk/url-shortener/README.md

   still simpler built-in threaded HTTP server in Python was rejected due to bad performance at high load.
 - **Concurrency**: The use of asyncio means that a single process can serve many requests concurrently.
-Furhtermore, any number of processes may be added to the pool of web servers, through the use of a multiprocessing feature of Tornado.
+Furthermore, any number of processes may be added to the pool of web servers, through the use of a multiprocessing feature of Tornado.
 On top of this, a separate process handles the database.